neuronsimulator/nrn/simctrl/cvode.rst

         Therefore states should be scaled (or the absolute tolerance reduced) so that when the value is close to 0, the error is not too large.

-        (See :func:`atolscale` for how to set distinct absolute multiplier tolerances for different states.)
+        (See :meth:`atolscale` for how to set distinct absolute multiplier tolerances for different states.)

         Either rtol or atol may be set to 0 but not both. (pure absolute tolerance